fsprojects/ProjectScaffold/docs/content/writing-docs.md

 # Writing documentation

-ProjectScaffold allows to you generate HTML documentation like this page.
+ProjectScaffold allows to you generate HTML documentation similar this page.

 ## Markdown files

+The project is configured to convert all `*.md` files in `docs/content` to HTML pages and put it into `docs/output`.

 In order to edit the docs run: